coldfix/website/2019/03/13/python-deployment.rst

         File /r "pkg\*"
     SectionEnd

-It can be used as follows:
+It can be compiled as follows:

 .. code-block:: bat